When Do You Need Concrete Leveling?

 There are several areas we typically look for when it comes to leveling.
 Here are just a few:

-- Concrete walkways or sidewalk slabs - These can be dangerous areas for unlevel concrete.
+These can be dangerous areas for unlevel concrete.
 Kids flying down your sidewalks on scooters.
 Folks going in and out of your place of business, maybe with their hands full.
 Even small levels of unevenness can catch a toe, causing someone to stumble and fall.

-- Concrete driveways and aprons - Areas next to garages are prime locations for sunken concrete.
+Areas next to garages are prime locations for sunken concrete.
 These areas often have issues based on backfill against the garage foundation settling over time.

 There are times when it isn’t clear that you have issues.
 Voids can develop under slabs without any apparent issues.
 Here are some things to look for: